This document explains the processes W3C uses internally to prepare

 release.
 In general, the Communications Team strives to make press

-releases available in English, French, and Japanese.
+releases available in English, French, Japanese and Chinese.
 The W3C Offices

 translate W3C press releases into additional